jiqi136/PC-Gui/README.md

 -   ✅ **Modify and Distribute**: Modify the code and redistribute it under open-source or closed-source terms.
 -   ✅ **Private Use**: Use and modify the work in private settings.

+**The Only Requirement**: Include the original copyright and permission notice in your copy of the software or in substantial portions of it.
 ---

 ### Official License Text